 Exceptions and the Rule: At-Risk Children

-Generally speaking, being raised in a community that instills values of moderation, health, and responsibility will help a person avoid addiction.
+Generally speaking, being raised in a community that instills values of moderation, health, and responsibility will help a person avoid addiction, whether that be alcohol addiction or drug addiction or indeed any other type of addiction.
 People with these values are less likely to become addicted and, if they do become addicted, they will have an easier time fighting the addiction.
 However, there are exceptions to these rules.
 If we go to a local park and watch the people who get up at dawn to run, we would expect very few to be drug addicts, alcoholics, or smokers.
 And we would be right.
 But, as we know, some professional athletes do become addicts or alcoholics.
 What are we to make of such glaring exceptions to the idea that people who value their health won’t harm themselves with drugs and booze?